-As can be seen from the figure, PBHs can be formed in three mass ranges.
-The leftmost peak in Fig. \ref{FIG6} we can have large amount of PBHs, the abundance of which can reach $ 27\% $ of dark matter, however, since the mass range of PBHs is too small (around $3.6975\times 10^{-27}M_{\odot}$), if one considers effects of Hawking radiation, such PBHs may not have chance to live till today.
+As can be deduced from the figure, PBHs can be formed in three mass ranges.
+The leftmost peak in Fig. \ref{FIG6} can have a large amount of PBHs, the abundance of which can reach $ 27\% $ of dark matter; however, because the mass range of PBHs is negligible (around $3.6975\times 10^{-27}M_{\odot}$), if one considers effects of Hawking radiation, such PBHs may not have chance to live till today.
 Nonetheless, it may have some non-trivial effects in the evolution of the Universe, which we will mention in the next section.
-On the other hand, the other two peaks refer to PBHs of $10^{-15}M_\odot$ (asteroid mass) and $10^{-3}M_\odot$ (planet mass), which can live till today and may act as dark matter.
-The specific values are shown in Table. \ref{Table4}.
+However, the other two peaks refer to PBHs of $10^{-15}M_\odot$ (asteroid mass) and $10^{-3}M_\odot$ (planet mass), which can live till today and may act as dark matter.
+The specific values are presented in Table. \ref{Table4}.